MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 * [ ] Makeup of the other pages must be improved.
 * [ ] A button on map to go to the current location when far from track.
 * [ ] Use the same button to go back to the track when hicker is far from current location.
-* [x] Show important console.log messages on pages where buttons show what's happening.
 * [ ] Save tracks with filenames made up with date and feature names from city/country features found in its boundary box.
 Can only be done when in wifi or from cached data.
 * [ ] Save track when tracking and exiting program.
 * [ ] Cache tiles from several zooming levels to be used when offline.
 Make estimation of total size.
 * [ ] Cache features too.
-* [x] Plugin is removed and an image is shown in a div.
-This div is removed when most initialization is done.
-Image must be made complete with some text.

 # Bugs